ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other pages, use the menu.

 Descriptions of the most common treatment options for thymoma are listed below.
-Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
-Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
+Treatment options and recommendations depend on several factors, including the classification and stage of cancer, possible side effects, and the patient’s preferences and overall health.
+Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
+Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions .

-Later-stage thymoma may include surgery to remove as much of the tumor as possible, called debulking surgery, when the entire thymoma cannot be removed with surgery.
-Debulking surgery may provide some relief of symptoms.
+Later-stage thymoma treatment options may include surgery to remove as much of the tumor as possible when the entire thymoma cannot be removed with surgery.
+This is called debulking surgery and may provide some relief of symptoms.
 If the thymoma has spread to the lining of the lung, surgery may also include the removal of the lung lining or a portion of the lung.

-Talk with your surgeon beforehand about possible side effects, which are based on the extent of surgery, and what you can expect regarding your recovery from surgery.
-Learn more about cancer surgery.
+Talk with your surgeon beforehand about possible side effects, which are based on the extent of surgery.
+You should also ask what you can expect during recovery from surgery.

-External-beam radiation therapy can be used alone, following surgery, or in combination with chemotherapy in the treatment of thymoma.
+External-beam radiation therapy can be used as the only treatment after surgery.
+Or, it may be combined with chemotherapy.
 For patients with later-stage disease, radiation therapy is often recommended after the thymoma has been surgically removed.

 Side effects from radiation therapy may include fatigue, mild skin reactions, difficulty swallowing, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.

-The common combinations used for the treatment of thymoma include:
+The common drug combinations for thymoma or thymic carcinoma include:

 These chemotherapy combinations are sometimes used to shrink the tumor before surgery if the thymoma is found at a later stage.
-Chemotherapy may also be used for people who have stage IVB/advanced thymoma or recurrent thymoma (cancer that has come back after treatment) that cannot be completely removed with surgery.
+Chemotherapy may also be used for people who have stage IVB/advanced thymoma or recurrent thymoma that cannot be completely removed with surgery.
+Recurrent thymoma is thymoma that has come back after treatment (see section below).